 Along with seeing the mighty mountain itself, the thing I was most excited about when visiting Denali National Park was the hiking.
 I mean, hiking in Alaska is just epic, and visiting Denali is one of the best reasons why you should visit Alaska.

-Although most of Denali National Park is trail-less wilderness, there are a few trails near the entrance area and at different points along the park road.
+Although most of Denali National Park is a trail-less wilderness, there are a few trails near the entrance area and at different points along the park road.
 Most are quite short – between 0.3 and 2 miles – but there are also a couple of longer ones.

-There was one hike in particular that stood out for me: the Mount Healy Overlook trail.
+There was one hike in particular that stood out for me: the Mount Healy Overlook Trail.

-Located near the entrance area, the Mount Healy Overlook trail is one of the longest trails on offer in the park at 5.4 miles return.
+Located near the entrance area, the Mt Healy Overlook trail is one of the longest trails on offer in the park at 5.4 miles return.
 It offers dramatic views over the Nenana Valley, and the surrounding mountains and ridges.
 It also gains 1700 feet of elevation in only 2.5 miles.